mikyll/Mobile-Systems-M/Mobile Systems M.md

 ![[gpsr_rng.png]]
 RNG then traverses the graph following the right-hand rule (counter clockwise), so in the previous example, it would reach S, then A, ...

-Problem: there can still be loops, but they can be avoided by using sequence numbers in route tables, as in AODV
+Problem: there can still be loops, but they can be avoided by using sequence numbers in route tables, as in AODV.

 [Comparative analysis paper](https://www.researchgate.net/publication/349377283_Comparative_analysis_of_AODV_DSDV_and_GPSR_routing_protocols_in_MANET_scenarios_of_real_urban_area#fullTextFileContent)

 ### Temporally Ordered Routing Algorithm (TORA)
 Temporally Ordered Routing Algorithm (TORA) is a more recent, proactive, protocol, still used nowadays in practical settings.
 Main **characteristics**: